isasopamena/Graduation-Course---WebDevelopement/README.md

 # Graduation-Course---WebPrgramming
 All products made during the course.

 I have tried several different online tutorials to learn more about how to work with GSAP.
 This was my first time trying and learning about GSAP.
 I did have a bit of knowledge of HTML and CSS, but working with Javascript/GSAP is completely new.
-I skipped doing research first and went right into testing with a tutorial.
-I was very happy when my first animation was a success.
-The next tutorial was harder to follow, but also worked.
-I didn't understand the GSAP part yet.
-I saw what happened, but not the effect it has when putting in the code.
-When I tried a tutorial with a timeline, I started understanding it more.
+I skipped doing research first and went right into testing with different tutorials.
 I have tried 10 different projects with text and images.

 **Tutorial and links used:**
 Tutorial used: Text reveal animation: https://www.youtube.com/watch?v=va1RrFr-gms